ice-blockchain/ice-open-network/docker/README.md

 The ION node, whether it is validator or fullnode, requires a public IP address.
 If your server is within an internal network or kubernetes you have to make sure that the required ports are available from the outside.

-Also pay attention at [hardware requirements](https://docs.ion.org/participate/run-nodes/full-node) for ION fullnodes and validators.
-Pods and StatefulSets in this guide imply these requirements.

 It is recommended to everyone to read Docker chapter first in order to get a better understanding about ION Docker image and its parameters.

 ## Docker